Election of parent and teacher Governors

-As part of the reconstitution of boards of governors, parent and teacher members of boards of governors were appointed in 2015.
+As part of the reconstitution of Boards of Governors, parent and teacher members of Boards of Governors were appointed in 2015.
 Existing parent and teacher Governors should remain in post until their successors take up post.
-Find our more about the role of a governor, read Q&As of controlled school governors highlighting what their roles entail.
+Find out more about the role of a Governor by reading Q&As of controlled school Governors which highlight what their roles entail.

 - Parent governors must be elected by parents of pupils attending the school (or schools) at the time of the election from amongst the parents of such pupils.

 - If the number of nominees is equal to, or fewer than, the number of places to be filled, all candidates should be deemed to have been elected, without the need for a vote.

-- Arrangements for the election of teacher governors should be drawn up by school authorities after consultation, either directly with the teachers concerned or with persons appearing to the school authority to represent their interests.
+- Arrangements for the election of teacher Governors should be drawn up by school authorities after consultation, either directly with the teachers concerned or with persons appearing at the school authority to represent their interests.

 - If two or more candidates receive an equal number of votes during an election held at a meeting, a further ballot should be held in order to split the candidates.
 Only the candidates with the same number of votes should be involved in this ballot.